 We did not hire a car in Vietnam and we wouldn’t necessarily recommend driving.
 The public transport in Vietnam is excellent and driving conditions are a little chaotic.
 It may be better to leave the driving to the professionals in Vietnam!

-How to get from Ho Chi Minh City to Hoi An by bus
+Is there a bus from Ho Chi Minh City to Hoi An?

 There are no direct buses from Ho Chi Minh City to Hoi An.
 Instead, if you want to travel from Ho Chi Minh City to Hoi An, you will need to take a bus to Da Nang and take a short (45 minute) taxi ride from there to Hoi An.